Slow Cooker Pork Stew

 When I want a hearty and delicious meal for the family but have to be out all day, I like to use my trusty slow cooker.
 Cooking anything in this awesome appliance tastes extra flavorful and tender.
 And if you are cooking it in the summer, you don’t have to worry about the house being too hot from the stove.

-Whether cold or hot outside, Slow Cooker Pork Stew is the perfect comfort food, amazing with a chunk of crusty bread and a salad.
-Add a glass of wine for the adults, and you have the perfect dinner.
+Whether cold or hot outside, Slow Cooker Pork Stew is the perfect comfort food, amazing when served with a chunk of crusty bread and a salad.
 I usually make extra so I can have leftovers the next day because stew always seems to taste better the next day.
 If you make enough, you can freeze some in individual containers for fast and easy meals.

 Why you will love this recipe